elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 true
 iex> 'hello'
 'hello'
+iex> List.first('hello')
+104
 ```

-You can see that, instead of containing bytes, a char list contains the code points of the characters between single-quotes (note that by default IEx will only output code points if any of the chars is outside the ASCII range).
+You can see that, instead of containing bytes, a char list contains the code points of the characters between single-quotes (note that by default IEx will only output code points if any of the integers is outside the ASCII range).
 So while double-quotes represent a string (i.e. a binary), single-quotes represent a char list (i.e. a list).

 In practice, char lists are used mostly when interfacing with Erlang, in particular old libraries that do not accept binaries as arguments.
 You can convert a char list to a string and back by using the `to_string/1` and `to_charlist/1` functions: